 The following is a list of potential partnership programs.
-This list is not exhaustive, and is meant only as a sample of possible programs.
-The definition of each category is elaborated upon in later sections.
+This list is meant only as a sample of possible programs.
+The definition of each category is discussed in the Partnership Program Guidelines.
 In addition, some programs might appear to fit under more than one category.
 If your planned program does not appear to fit into one of these categories, or if you are unsure which category should be applied to your program, call, email, or write the Grants Office before submitting an application.
 The Heritage Partnership Program encourages applications for innovative partnership programs.